River Croco

 The River Croco (/kɹəʊ.kəʊ/) is a small river in Cheshire in England.
 It starts as lowland field drainage west of Congleton, flows along the south edge of Holmes Chapel, and joins the River Dane at Middlewich.
 It is about 8 mi long.

-According to an historical account, dating back to 1585, the course of the River Croco begins west of Bag Mere, Brereton cum Smethwick:
+According to a historical account, dating back to 1585, the course of the River Croco begins west of Bag Mere, Brereton cum Smethwick:

 That which they call the Croco is a small Brook, which cometh out of Bagmer-mere, and passeth by Brereton church and hall (the ancient house of the surname of Breretons) through Brereton park, Kinderton park, through Middlewich, and not far from thence, falleth into the Dane at Croxton, near the same place, where the Wheelock falleth in also.

 The Place-Names of England and Wales (1915) suggests that the name Croco may be Celtic or even earlier.

 Historical maps show the source of the river to be the lowland field drainage system to the northeast of Brookhouse Green.
 From here, the river heads north past the hamlet of Illidge Green and then northwest via Brereton Hall, where a weir and boathouse were created to the west of Saint Oswald's Church.
-The river flows northwest towards Parkmill Farm, where again a weir was constructed to form Brereton Pool.
+The river flows northwest towards Parkmill Farm, where another weir was constructed to form Brereton Pool.
 It then heads towards Holmes Chapel before turning west and passing under London Road (A50) at Alum Bridge.
 The river continues this westward course, passing under the M6 and Poolford Lane near Cinderhill and then Brereton Lane, north of Dockbank Farm at Sproston.
-The river continues its westward journey via Fender Wood, winding its way north of Kinderton Lodge towards Middlewich, where it is joined by Sanderson's Brook southeast of the town, near Brooks Lane.
+The river continues its westward journey via Fender Wood.
+Winding its way north of Kinderton Lodge towards Middlewich, it is joined by Sanderson's Brook southeast of the town, near Brooks Lane.
 It then heads northwest on the right-hand side of the Trent and Mersey Canal until it joins the River Dane at the northwest corner of Harbutt's Field.